Our unique analysis of the bills McHugh sponsored and cosponsored provides insight into his position in the House of Representatives.

 - H.R.
 4575 (100th): Debt for Development Act of 1988

 - H.R.
 3750 (100th): Multilateral Investment Guarantee Agency Act

 View All » (including bills from previous years)

-From Jan 1975 to Oct 1992, McHugh missed 385 of 9,420 roll call votes, which is 4.1%.
-This is better than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
+From Jan 1975 to Oct 1992, McHugh missed 420 of 9,472 roll call votes, which is 4.4%.
+This is on par with the median of 4.4% among the lifetime records of representatives serving in Oct 1992.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: